apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `renderRoutes(self)`

 Add custom API routes to return rendered templates.
-The `apiRoutes` function takes takes the module as an argument and must return an object with properties for the relevant [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), including `get`, `post`, `patch`, and `delete`.
+The `renderRoutes` function takes takes the module as an argument and must return an object with properties for the relevant [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), including `get`, `post`, `patch`, and `delete`.
 Each of those properties should be set to an object of functions.

 The name of the route dictates the template file that will be rendered.
 For example the `latest` route in the `product` module's `renderRoutes` section will return the template at `/modules/product/views/latest.html`.